 Japan's Personal Information Protection Act

 The following are key aspects of journal rules:

 Journal rule scope: Defines which messages are journaled by the Journaling agent.

 Journal recipient: Specifies the SMTP address of the recipient you want to journal.

 Journaling mailbox: Specifies one or more mailboxes used for collecting journal reports.

-In Office 365, the maximum number of journal rules you can create is 10.
+In Exchange Online, the maximum number of journal rules you can create is 10.

 Journal rule scope